jtauber/qmorph/README.md

 EndingTree(given=INFINITIVE),
 ```

-You can write your own *property functions*:
+As mentioned at the start, you can write your own *property functions*:

 ```
 def TENSE(t):